What are some of the challenges faced by communities in our area?

 We would start with a thorough property inspection.
 Now, we are not engineers and our inspection should not replace the professional reserve study.
 But, we can help you develop a short-term rehab plan and can help estimate costs close enough to develop a map for the road to recovery.
 This “road map” is a plan; a plan that ensures that all money collected from owners goes toward the restoration project and delivers what is promised.
 With a plan in place, we go to the community for funding.

 Your members are intelligent people.
-They are home owners.
+They are homeowners.
 They have worked and saved to buy a home in your community and they recognize that this home is their biggest investment and the one most likely to help them attain financial security.
 But, since they likely earned their money as nurses, auto mechanics, administrative assistants, lawyers, government workers and the like, they may not be trained in recognizing the need for preventive maintenance or in property care.
 But, they can learn.
 All they need is a good teacher.
 So, the next step is a sales job; a class on preserving and enhancing the value of real estate.
 Here, MMI will develop a show–a slide show and a narrative to demonstrate what has happened to the community over the years and what the board is proposing to reverse the damage.
-We will present estimated costs and time-lines.
+We will present estimated costs and timelines.
 When your members see what you have in mind and they understand the cost and the benefits of enhanced value, it will be an offer they can’t refuse.
 No one will willingly agree to allow their property value to continue to drop when they can see their restoration investment grow by five or ten times through increased property value.
-This is how we get the membership on board.
-From this presentation, they will know what you plan to do, how much you expect to spend and how long you think it will take.
+This is how we get the homeowners on board.
+From this presentation, they will know what you plan to do, how much you expect to spend, and how long you think it will take.
 Informed owners will be supporters of the program.

 Now, we implement the plan.
 We would begin with what we call “Stop the Bleeding.”
 Conditions like leaking roofs, damaged siding, rotted wood; these are conditions that quickly result in more extensive damage.
 While they may not give the most kick to the overall appearance, prompt attention to these items will keep the overall restoration cost from growing while we work.
 Health and safety issues are right up here as they pose a risk to our residents and, at the same time, they are a financial risk should someone be injured.